pacman::p_load(

 - we can save our models as R Data Serialisation files (RDS,

-writes an R object as RDS filereadRDS(filename)
+.rdsfile extension)saveRDS(object, filename)writes an R object as RDS filereadRDS(filename)reads it in

 - first, you’d want to create a folder where you store your models